 For more information, call Mayo Medical Laboratories at 800-533-1710 and ask to speak with a Transportation Specialist.

 As regulations, methods, and packaging materials change over time, we urge the reader to obtain the most current information available when shipping medical specimens.
-Please refer to our Web site at www.mayomedicallaboratories.com.
+Refer to www.mayomedicallaboratories.com.

 This guide has been developed to meet the following objectives:

 Specimens must be packed and shipped properly for accurate testing, which helps ensure that patients receive optimal treatment.
 A specimen may not be viable for testing if it becomes too cold or too hot.
 It may be necessary to collect another specimen from the patient, which may delay treatment.
 People’s lives may depend on our work.